-At southwest corner of Court House square in downtown Paulding, go south on Williams Street and continue on road past fairgrounds.
+At the southwest corner of Court House square in downtown Paulding, go south on Williams Street and continue on road past fairgrounds.
 Black Swamp Nature Center is to the west, just past the fairgrounds.
-To get to entrance, turn left (south) on CR-107 and drive south about two hundred feet to driveway on left, which is marked by a sign.
+To get to the entrance, turn left (south) on CR-107 and drive south about two hundred feet to the driveway on left, which is marked by a sign.

 Open all year from dawn until dusk.

 Keep an eye out for groundhog excavations on trails.

 None- common resident and winter visitors.

 Excellent for migrant songbirds (34 species of warblers recorded), including Connecticut, Hooded, Worm-eating, Prairie, Cerulean and Kentucky Warblers.
 American and Least Bitterns have been found in the marsh.